Insight

 Radha

-Nicholson teaches the cultivation of
+Nicholson teaches the cultivation of wisdom

-wisdom and compassion through insight.
-Her
+and compassion through insight.
+Her teachings

-teachings focus on inquiry and the non-dual
+focus on inquiry and the non-dual nature of

-nature of reality.
-Radha first met
+reality.
+Radha first met Christopher Titmuss

-Christopher Titmuss in India in 1975 where
+in India in 1975 where she participated in

-is a guiding teacher for Bay Insight in
+extended retreats.
+She is a guiding teacher

-Byron Bay.
-Radha teaches retreats in
+for Bay Insight in Byron Bay.
+Radha teaches

-Australia and regularly teaches with
+retreats in Australia and regularly teaches

-Christopher in Sarnath, India, at the annual
+with Christopher in Sarnath, India, at the

-Dharma Gathering.
+annual Dharma Gathering.
 She is a Registered

 Psychologist and member of the Australian

-Psychological Society with a private
+Psychological Society with a private practice

-practice in Bangalow, in Northern NSW.
-Radha
+in Bangalow, in Northern NSW.
+Radha is the

-is the mother of four children and also has
+mother of four children and also has

 grandchildren.